webmin/webmin.com/content/faq.md

     SSLProxyCheckPeerName   off
     SSLProxyCheckPeerExpire off

+    # Disable proxying for all /.well-known requests
+    ProxyPass /.well-known !

     # Proxying both HTTP and websockets at the same time,
     # where the websockets URL's are not websocket-only
     # or not known in advance